roberts-andy/petFinderSearch/README.md

 This will launch VS Code and open the current directory.

 On the left of your screen you should see an icon for Azure.
-When you click that you should see navigation panes various Azure extensions thaty you have installed.
-One of those will be Azure Functions.
+When you click that you should see navigation panes various Azure extensions that you have installed in VS Code.
+One of those extensions will be Azure Functions.

 When you look in the Azure Functions list you will see the list of Azure Subscriptions that you have access to.